 Each of the Warehouse Investments that the Financing Providers have purchased to date was purchased pursuant to a request that we made prior to our election to be regulated as a BDC under the 1940 Act.
-After we elected to be regulated as a BDC under the 1940 Act on January 3, 2022, (i) we have not entered into any additional Warehousing Transactions pursuant to the Purchase Agreements; (ii) we will purchase already-existing Warehouse Investments from the Financing Providers only to the extent that we have sufficient assets to purchase all of the Warehouse Investments whole (i.e., not on a pro rata basis); (iii) we will impose on ourselves a requirement, not an option (subject to Board approval (as set forth in the Purchase Agreements)), to purchase already-existing Warehouse Investments from the Financing Providers at such time as we raise sufficient assets to purchase all of the Warehouse Investments whole; and (iv) we will treat our forward obligation to purchase Warehouse Investments from the Financing Providers once the requirement to purchase already-existing Warehouse Investments is triggered as subject to the asset coverage requirements set forth in Sections 18 and 61 of the 1940 Act.
+After we elected to be regulated as a BDC under the 1940 Act on January 3, 2022, (i) we have not entered into any additional Warehousing Transactions pursuant to the Purchase Agreements; (ii) we will purchase already-existing Warehouse Investments from the Financing Providers only to the extent that we have sufficient assets to purchase all of the Warehouse Investments whole (i.e., not on a pro rata basis); (iii) we will impose on ourselves a requirement - not an option - to purchase already-existing Warehouse Investments from the Financing Providers at such time as we raise sufficient assets to purchase all of the Warehouse Investments whole; and (iv) we will treat our forward obligation to purchase Warehouse Investments from the Financing Providers once the requirement to purchase already-existing Warehouse Investments whole; and (iv) we will treat our forward obligation to purchase Investments is triggered as subject to the asset coverage requirements set forth in Sections 18 and 61 of the 1940 Act.
 Additionally, we note that we may not rely on the exemptive order from the SEC that we have applied for which will permit us to co-invest with certain affiliates of the Adviser and certain funds managed and controlled by the Adviser and its affiliates with respect to Warehouse Investments that we purchase from the Financing Providers under the Purchase Agreements.